AnkiMonkey/Notepad-in-ANKI/README.md

-# Deep Notes by AnkiMonkey

 <p align="center">
   <img src="logo.png" width="200">
 </p>

-> A simple scratchpad panel that appears while you review cards.
+A simple notepad where you can write ideas how you would answer that appears while you review cards.

 ---